DeveshGarkoti/Weather-app/README.md

-This project created by following the tutorial of weather app - 30 days javascript code. the technologies used in this project include :-
+This project created by following the tutorial of weather app the technologies used in this project include :-
 HTML,
 CSS,